Remi-Coulom/joedb/doc/source/tools.rst

 .. literalinclude:: ./tutorial/joedb_pack.out
    :language: none

-``joedb_pack`` takes two file names as parameters.
-It will pack the first file into the second one.
 Packing a file removes all its history, and keeps only the most recent data.

 In order to support schema recognition (see :doc:`schema_upgrade`), data-definition commands are not packed.
 They are left as-is, at the beginning of the log, in the same order as in the original file.

 ``joedb_browser``
 -----------------